Dr Zvi Aviner, 2019

 On that we’ll learn when we read Chapter One about Adam. . .

-The second verse in Genesis says “And the wind (spirit?) of ELoHiM was hovering over the waters…” (Genesis 1:2) implying that –
+11 GOD (ELKM) judgment is like water.
+As the second verse in Genesis says, “the wind (spirit) of ELoHiM was hovering over the waters…” (Genesis 1:2) implying that –

 1. ELHM’s Throne of Judgment hovers over the waters